Score aggregation

 - a cluster group – students attend another school as part of a VET cluster for delivery of the scored Unit 3–4 sequence from the VCE VET program.

-The VCE assessment program also includes the General Achievement Test (GAT).
-In a small number of studies, and where it is found to enhance the moderation process, student results from the GAT are also used to calculate the external score.
-In such cases, the examination scores remain the major reference for adjusting school-based scores.
-For more information, go to the Statistical moderation page.
+The VCE assessment program also includes the GAT.
+In a few studies, where it is found to enhance the moderation process, student results from the GAT are also used to calculate the external score.
+In such cases, the examination scores remain the primary reference for adjusting school-based scores.
+For more information, go to the

 Internal comparability of assessments